 - Sorting, Filtering, and categorization

 - Custom Visuals in Power BI Desktop

 1.5: Power BI Service

-Power BI components can be deployed into different environments such as Power BI website, Office 365 subscription, or even SharePoint on-premises.
+Power BI components can be deployed into different environments such as the Power BI website, Office 365 subscription, or even SharePoint on-premises.
 In this module, we will go through deployment options, Configurations, and requirements required for each environment.
-You will learn how to deploy your Power BI files into Power BI website.
-You will also learn how to build dashboards on the website, and how to work with Mobile Apps for Apple, Android and Windows Phone.
+You will learn how to deploy your Power BI files into the Power BI website.
+You will also learn how to build dashboards on the website, and how to work with Mobile Apps for Apple, Android, and Windows Phone.

 - Basic Sharing and using workspaces in Power BI web site